C221213-Maisha/KNOW-NET/README.md

 - **Base Model Implementation (DeepFake).ipynb**: Reimplementation of the DEAP-FAKED baseline using DBpedia embeddings under identical preprocessing and splits.
 - **KnowNet_OtherBaselines.ipynb**: Implementation of the remaining baseline models, including ExtraTreeClassifier, LSTM, SentRoBERTa, StackedBiLSTM, and EntWiki-StackedBiLSTM.
 - **KnowNet Implementation with all Visualizations and Statistical Analysis.ipynb**: Full KNOW-NET model implementation, along with statistical significance testing, effect size analysis, and result visualizations.

+## References

+Full citation details for the papers referenced in this work, including DEAP-FAKED and the other prior methods discussed in the literature review, are listed in [`references.bib`](references.bib).
+This repository does not host the PDFs of third-party publications; each entry includes a DOI or link to the original publisher.

 ## Dataset